hermeznetwork/docs/docs/developers/hermez-wallet.md

 - Deposits.
 Sends ETH or an ERC-20 token (must be registered in Hermez) from your Ethereum account to your Hermez account.
 - Transfers.
 Sends ETH or an ERC-20 token from a Hermez account to another Hermez account.
-- Withdraws.
-Sends ETH or an ERC-20 token rom a Hermez account to its corresponding Ethereum account.
+- Withdrawals.
+Sends ETH or an ERC-20 token from a Hermez account to its corresponding Ethereum account.

 They all follow a similar flow.
 First, we select a token.
 If it's a `Deposit`, the token must be in the Ethereum account.
 Otherwise, it must be in the Hermez account.